RowShare/developers/Readme.md

 # RowShare Developers

-This repository goal is to provide samples applications for the **[RowShare][rowshare] API**, a collaborative and intuitive tool to organize, share and centralize your information.
+This repository provide sample applications for the **[RowShare][rowshare] API**, a collaborative and intuitive tool to organize, share and centralize your information.

 ## RowShareTool
 **RowShareTool** is a desktop application that allow you to browse, backup and restore your [RowShare][rowshare] tables.

-### Requirements

-* .NET 4.5 or later
-* Visual Studio 2013 or later
+The tool is written using .NET 4.5 and Visual Studio but the API is a JSON/REST cross platform one.

 ### How to use